reagento/adaptix/README.md

 It is still provided for compatibility, but is not recommended because it recreates ParserFactory each time it is called It can be removed in some future version

+In versions below 1.1 there was dict_factory, which was used with standard asdict method.
+It is still provided for compatibility, but will be removed in future versions.
+Please, use SerializerFactory